 - Hyperbaric oxygen treatment—exposing the affected tissue to oxygen at high pressure may have some benefit

-- If you have chronic health conditions, adhere to the treatment plan outlined by your doctor.
+- If you have chronic health conditions, follow the treatment plan outlined by your doctor.

 - If you have diabetes, inspect your feet every day for cuts, sores, or wounds.

-- Care for any cuts, sore, or wounds promptly to avoid infection.
+- Care for any cuts, sores, or wounds promptly to avoid infection.

 - If you need surgery, ask your doctor about taking antibiotics.
 This is especially true if you need intestinal surgery.

 - EBSCO Medical Review Board Michael Woods, MD, FAAP

 - Updated: 09/29/2014

 Please note, not all procedures included in this resource library are available at Henry Ford Allegiance Health or performed by Henry Ford Allegiance Health physicians.

 All EBSCO Publishing proprietary, consumer health and medical information found on this site is accredited by URAC.
 URAC's Health Web Site Accreditation Program requires compliance with 53 rigorous standards of quality and accountability, verified by independent audits.
 To send comments or feedback to our Editorial Team regarding the content please email us at HLEditorialTeam@ebscohost.com.

 This content is reviewed regularly and is updated when new and relevant evidence is made available.
 This information is neither intended nor implied to be a substitute for professional medical advice.
 Always seek the advice of your physician or other qualified health provider prior to starting any new treatment or with questions regarding a medical condition.